MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/getprocesssample04-sample.md

           {
               // If process names are passed to the cmdlet, get and write
               // the associated processes.
-              // If a nonterminating error occurs while retrieving processes,
+              // If a non-terminating error occurs while retrieving processes,
               // call the WriteError method to send an error record to the
               // error stream.
               foreach (string name in this.processNames)